 Hair tint and hair dye are basically two completely different things.
 While hair dye is meant to be more permanent, hair tint is considered semi-permanent.
-Hair tint differs from hair dye because the tinting process adds an extra layer of color to your strands without stripping it away of it’s original color.
+Hair tint differs from hair dye because the tinting process adds an extra layer of color to your strands.
 Basically, you’re just adding an extra layer of pigment to the color that’s already on your hair.
-The process of tinting your hair should result in a subtle, transparent hue that adds a colorful detail to your base hair color.
+This process should result in a subtle, transparent hue.
+It adds a colorful detail to your base hair color.
 Tinting your hair can also result in a more sheen-filled appearance.

 How to make your tint last

-Since hair tinting is semi-permanent, it tends to fade faster than your average hair dye.
-Hair tint is expected to last about four weeks, but can fade even earlier if not properly cared for.
+Since this process is semi-permanent, it tends to fade faster than your average hair dye.
+It’s expected to last about four weeks, but can fade even earlier if not properly cared for.
 Take a look at these tips for ensuring that your hair tint lasts as long as possible before heading back to the salon chair.

-Wash and condition properly: One of the easiest places for hair tint to fade in is in the shower.
+Wash and condition properly: One of the easiest places for this kind of hair dye to fade in is in the shower.
 To keep your color vibrant and eye-catching, you need to use a shampoo and conditioner regimen that works for color-treated hair.
-One of our favorite shampoo-conditioner pairs for color treated hair is the Love Beauty and Planet Blooming Color Murumuru Butter & Rose Shampoo and Love Beauty and Planet Blooming Color Murumuru Butter & Rose Conditioner.
+One of our favorite shampoo-conditioner pairs for color treated hair is the Love Beauty and Planet Blooming Color Murumuru Butter & Rose Shampoo and Conditioner.
 The shampoo works to gently cleanses color-treated strands, while the conditioner helps moisturize for a healthier sheen.

 Keep your hair protected from sun damage: Sun rays can lead to fading, so make sure you wear a hat or cover your hair when stepping outside.
-If you’d rather show off your locks than hide them away, then you’re going to need a handy product for protecting your strands from the sun.
+If you’d rather show off your locks than hide them away, then you’re going to need a product to protect your strands from the sun.
 One of our top picks for this issue is Bed Head by TIGI Beach Bound Protection Spray.
 This spray helps guard your locks from up to 230 degrees, and helps combat frizz and tangles.
-The results are silky smooth locks that are guarded from some of the harshest rays thanks to this spray’s UV Complex.
+The results are silky smooth locks that are guarded from some of the harshest rays!

-Use hair oil: Just because hair tint is a semi-permanent treatment doesn’t mean that it isn’t doing damage to your hair.
-Hair tinting can dry out already-brittle and damaged hair, so it’s best to use a hair oil to give your locks a boost of sheen.
+Use hair oil: A semi-permanent treatment can still do damage to your hair.
+This process can dry out already-brittle and damaged strands.
+That’s why it’s best to use a hair oil to give your locks a boost of sheen.
 We recommend Nexxus Oil Infinite Nourishing Hair Oil for its fortifying properties that leave your tresses silky smooth and glossy.